Fort Augustus: Early history

+The Fort

-In the aftermath of the Jacobite rising in 1715, General Wade built a fort (taking from 1729 until 1742) which was named after Prince William Augustus, Duke of Cumberland.
+In the aftermath of the Jacobite rising of 1715, General Wade built a fort (taking from 1729 until 1742) which was named after Prince William Augustus, Duke of Cumberland.
 Wade had planned to build a town around the new barracks and call it Wadesburgh.
 The settlement grew, and eventually took the name of this fort.
-The fort was captured by the Jacobites in March 1746, just before the Battle of Culloden.
+In December, 1745, during the Jacobite rising of 1745, a force of 600 men from the recently formed Independent Highland Companies, formed to support the British-Hanoverian government, laid siege and liberated the fort from the Jacobite Clan Fraser of Lovat after a small skirmish.
+From 22 February to 1 March 1746, the Jacobites laid siege to the fort and the government garrison surrendered.

+A hoard of Roman coins was unearthed in 1767 near the ancient Benedictine abbey that are thought to be from Roman to Late Iron Age - 79 AD to 560 AD.

 In 1867, the fort was sold to the Lovat family, and in 1876 they passed the site and land to the Benedictine order.
 The monks established Fort Augustus Abbey and later a school.
 The school operated until 1993 when it closed owing to changing educational patterns in Scotland causing a decline in enrollment.
-The monks employed Tony Harmsworth to devise a rescue package which saw the site converted into the largest private heritage centre in Scotland which operated between 1994 and 1998, however the heritage centre failed to generate sufficient profit to maintain the buildings.
+The monks employed Tony Harmsworth to devise a rescue package which saw the site converted into the largest private heritage centre in Scotland which operated between 1994 and 1998; however, the heritage centre failed to generate sufficient profit to maintain the buildings.
 In 1998 the monks abandoned the site, and it reverted to the Lovat family which in turn sold it to Terry Nutkins.
 He also owned The Lovat Hotel that stands on the site of the old Kilwhimen Barracks, one of four built in 1718.
 This site houses the west curtain wall of the old Fort, intact with gun embrasures.
 The Lovat was originally built as the local Station Hotel.